What is Airbnb?

 I’ve also stayed at Airbnbs in Nashville, Louisville, Richmond, Tampa, NYC and Minneapolis — and have no plans to engage in front desk hotel service anytime soon.
 The combination of affordability and an authentic neighborhood experience is almost impossible to beat.

 Airbnb offers a unique, unforgettable experience — the top item on most travelers’ to-do lists.
-If Airbnb doesn’t have what you’re looking for, or you’d rather try something else, discover similar sites — each with a twist.
+If Airbnb doesn’t have what you’re looking for, or you’d rather try something else, compare other rental sites — each with a twist.

 How old do you have to be to use Airbnb?